MechMindRobotics/mecheye_csharp_samples/area_scan_3d_camera/README.md

   >   * **Universal Windows Platform development**
   >
   >* Individual component: **.NET Framework 4.8 targeting pack**

   > Caution: C# Mech-Eye API is developed based on .NET Framework 4.8.
 If .NET Framework 4.8 is not installed, the samples cannot be built.

-* Emgu CV: The **CaptureDepthMap** sample contains functions that depend on the EmguCV software libraries.
-Therefore, Emgu CV (the .NET wrapper for EmguCV) must be installed through NuGet Package Manager in Visual Studio.
+* Emgu CV: The **CaptureDepthMap** sample contains functions that depend on the OpenCV software libraries.
+Therefore, Emgu CV (the .NET wrapper for OpenCV) must be installed through NuGet Package Manager in Visual Studio.
 For detailed instructions, refer to [the guide provided by Microsoft](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio).

 ### Instructions